nickloman/arcade-of-memories/instructions.md

 ## Modern Games

-I've included Street Fighter 6 as it just came out and looks pretty epic (hat tip to Alex D).
+I've decided to include Street Fighter 6 as it just came out and looks pretty epic (hat tip to Alex D).
+Also Nidhogg is quite fun.

-Did I forget some?
-Probably - but there are countless thousands of ROMs on the hard drive so it's easy enough to get anything going!
+What did I forget?
+Plenty, probably - but there are countless thousands of ROMs on the hard drive so it's easy enough to get anything going!

 I've included gun holsters for lightguns for a future upgrade!